Occupational Health and Safety

 •Apply accommodation principles to develop return to work strategies for injured workers and a disability management program;

 •Develop a workplace violence and harassment program that includes policy, procedures and meets training requirements;

 •Identify and assess stressors in the workplace, and develop stress management programs;

 •Develop an emergency preparedness and response plan for different types of emergencies;

-•Evaluate and audit the OH&S policies, procedures and practices, including employee wellness programs, of an organization for continuous improvement.
+•Evaluate and audit the Occupational and Health Safety policies, procedures and practices, including employee wellness programs, of an organization for continuous improvement.